hrlblab/starter-hugo-research-group/content/home/welcome.md

 + 05/31/2022 One paper is accepted by Journal of Medical Imaging.
 Congrats to Tianyuan!
 + 05/31/2022 One paper is accepted by MIUA 2022, Congrats to Zheyu!
 + 05/04/2022 One paper is early accepted by MICCAI 2022, Congrats to Can!
++ 04/30/2022 <span style="color:blue"> Our lab receives a grant support from industry!
+Thanks IBM and Merative!</style>
 + 03/28/2022 Lab member Ethan Nguyen won the prestigious 2022 Goldwater Scholars! <a href="https://goldwaterscholarship.gov/2022-scholars-press-release/">Official Announcement</a>
 + 02/28/2022 Our paper is accepted by MIDL 2022, Congrats to Ruining!
 + 02/13/2022 Our paper is selected as the finalist of Robert F. Wagner Award in SPIE Medical Imaging 2022, Congrats to Can!